ddudnik/swt_validation/README.md

 SWT Validation Toolkit
 ===============================

-This is a simple and flexible toolkit for adding validation to your SWT UI controls, primarily text fields.
+This is a lightweight and flexible toolkit for adding validation to your SWT UI controls, primarily text fields.
 Since SWT itself does not provide us with a high-level validation capabilities I decided such a toolkit could be helpful.
-Especially if you *do not* like fussing with numeruos SWT listeners in every piece of UI code repeating the same over and over until your brain hurts.
+Especially if you *do not* like fussing with myriads of SWT listeners in every piece of UI code repeating the same over and over until your brain hurts.

 I tried to keep it high-level so you could basically add a validation capabilities to your UI controls with a single line of code.
 However I also tried to make it flexible in terms of dealing with validation feedback so sometimes you'll find adding a bit more code quite helpful.
 But enough words, let's get started!